Malin-Malin/CommunityScienceMuseum/README.md

 # CommunityScienceMuseum
-all sites are stored in the pages forlder
+all sites are stored in the pages